THE NEW CAR CONSPIRACY

 If you can afford to buy a new vehicle every few years, or don’t mind making large monthly car payments, then this article is not for you.
 If you pay car dealers and repair shops money to fix simple repairs, then stop reading.

 One simple maintenance issue is filter and oil changes.
 First of all, modern filters and motor oils do not require replacement every 3000 miles.
 I use a 5000 mile schedule.
 I buy synthetic motor oils and an accompanying filter in a package deal when they are on sale.
 I save about 30% to 40% over standard pricing by getting products that way.

 All you need is a box end wrench to remove the drain plug and a filter wrench to loosen the filter.
 A shallow tray can hold the oil.
 You can pour the old dirty oil back into your empty 5 quart new oil bottle with a funnel.
 The local parts shop will let you take it to them for disposal.

-I used to take my vehicles to a local quick-oil-change shop.
-When I finally decided to investigate their handiwork I was shocked.
+I often took my vehicles to a local quick-oil-change shop.
+When I finally decided to investigate their handiwork, I was shocked.
 They gave me cheap oil filters instead of the ones I requested.
-The filters were not on tight.
-I could remove the drain plug without a wrench.
-Nor telling what type of oil I was actually getting.
-I stopped doing that and began changing my own oil and filters.
+The filters were not on tight, I could remove the drain plug without a wrench, and I couldn’t tell what type of oil I was actually getting.
+I stopped using that miserable outfit and began changing my own oil and filters.

 Another issue is radiator coolant.
 One thing that few people pay attention to is the thermostat.
 It probably should be changed every 5 years or 50,000 miles.
 Loosen the hose clamp, remove the 2 bolts holding the thermostat cover and take out the old unit.
 A new thermostat and gasket is easily replaced.
 Savings on $75 to $100 a hour mechanic’s labor charges plus markup on the parts can be substantial.